Stats & Facts

 About 25 percent of all 2013 passenger vehicle crashes ended up in injury or death, but almost 80 percent of all motorcycle crashes end up in injury or death.

-Forty-nine percent of all motorcycles involved in 2012 Missouri fatal traffic crashes collided with another type of motor vehicle in transport.
+Fifty-eight percent of all motorcycles involved in 2013 Missouri fatal traffic crashes collided with another type of motor vehicle in transport.

 Missouri law requires all motorcycle riders to wear a DOT-compliant helmet.